-- 1. By creating a pictorial visual language for describing interface grammars we might be able to better analyze and characterize human-computer interfaces and create new types of interfaces. - 2.
-This new system might serve to impact the field of information representation and navigation at large by dynamically depicting live processes in a novel way.
+- 1. By creating a pictorial visual language for describing interface g able to better analyze and characterize human-computer interfaces a: interfaces. - 2.
+This new system might serve to impact the field of information repr tion at large by dynamically depicting live processes in a novel wa